simoncblyth/opticks/docs/externals.rst

 ----------------

 bcm
-    boost CMake modules, target export/import for CMake 3.5+ allows config to direct dependencies only, the rest of the tree gets configured automatically
+    boost CMake modules (mis-named: not really boost related), target export/import for CMake 3.5+ allows config to direct dependencies only, the rest of the tree gets configured automatically
 glm
     vector, matrix, 3D projection mathematics plog